-When necessary and advantageous, we will seek additional financial resources to fund our planned operations through (i) the potential issuance of debt securities, (ii) sales of our equity securities in one or more public offerings, including strategic transactions under the Sales Agreement, (iii) private placements, (iv) the exercises of some or all of the currently outstanding 9,275,858 warrants prior to their expiration and/or (v) strategic licensing and development collaborations involving one or more of our drug candidates in markets outside the U.S., similar to the AffaMed Agreement.
-Subject to certain restrictions, our Registration Statement on Form S-3 (the S-3 Shelf Registration Statement) remains available for future sales of our equity securities in one or more public offerings from time to time.
+When necessary and advantageous, we will seek additional financial resources to fund our planned operations through (i) sales of our equity and/or debt securities in one or more public offerings and/or private placements, (ii) non-dilutive government grants and research awards and (iii) non-dilutive strategic partnering collaborations to advance development and commercialization of our product candidates.
+For example, we may seek to enter research, development and/or commercialization collaborations similar to the AffaMed Agreement, which applies only to development and commercialization of PH94B in Greater China, South Korea and Southeast Asian territories, to provide non-dilutive funding for our operations, while also reducing a portion of our future cash outlays and working capital requirements.
+Although we may seek additional collaborations that could generate revenue and/or provide non-dilutive funding for development and commercialization of our product candidates, no assurance can be provided that any such collaborations, awards or agreements will occur in the future.
+Subject to certain restrictions, our S-3 Shelf Registration Statement remains available for future sales of our equity securities in one or more public offerings from time to time.
 While we may make additional sales of our equity securities under the S-3 Shelf Registration Statement and/or under the Sales Agreement, we do not have an obligation to do so.